micky008/CakePHP-2-Smarty-3-Helper-Plugin/README.md

 ## Installation

 #### Smarty 3
-First we need to install Smarty 3, you can do this using composer.
+First install Smarty 3, you can do this using composer.

-Add the following to your composer.json
+Add the following to your `composer.json`

 ```json
 {